 Bureaucracy Busting

 Rather than cancel services like Medicaid and SNAP (food stamps) outright, the regime built daunting paperwork hurdles.
-While these are particularly relevant to SNAP recipients, others may also find rules are quietly changing.
+They’re doing the same with voting, creating obstacles by moving polling locations or changing rules.

-Anytime you discover a changed rule, such as the DEC1 changes to SNAP eligibility, post about it on social media, even if it doesn’t affect you.
+Anytime you discover a changed rule, post about it on social media, even if it doesn’t affect you.
+When you have to uncover new rules for some government process, tell everyone.

 How to do it: